a-r-r-o-w/uptrain/blog.md

 Since we'd like to finetune BERT, we need to define the task at which we want to make it better.
 Our goal is to bias the masked word predictions to have more positive sentiment in the context of product reviews at Nike.
 We can do so by providing the model some labeled data to retrain on, where each sentence has a corresponding positive or negative sentiment.

-In simpler words, let's say we have the sentence "Nike shoes are very [MASK]".
+In simpler words, let's say we have the sentence - "Nike shoes are very [MASK]".
 The predictions that we want for the masked token here are "popular", "durable", "comfortable" as opposed to "expensive", "ugly", "heavy".

 For this task, we need a dataset that contains sentence examples of the above format.
-We could use an online dataset but for the sake of the example, let's synthesize our own.
-We can do the synthesis using the code below.
-Basically, we define some hardcoded sentence formats and use it to generate sentences by filling placeholder values like adjectives, products, etc. Note that some sentences created this way will not make complete sense but it doesn't matter much in this task, so long as we are providing the model with enough information about what we are trying to do.
+We could use an online dataset but for the sake of this example, let's synthesize our own.
+To put it simply, we create sentence templates with predetermined structures and insert specific words like adjectives or products into them to generate sentences.
+While some of the resulting sentences may not make complete sense, it is not a significant issue for this task as long as we are conveying enough information to the model.
+We can perform the data synthesis using the code below.

 <details>
 <summary>Code</summary>